Connect your application to Azure SQL Managed Instance

 There are two options for connecting virtual networks:

 Peering is preferable because it uses the Microsoft backbone network, so from the connectivity perspective, there is no noticeable difference in latency between virtual machines in a peered virtual network and in the same virtual network.
-Virtual network peering is limited to the networks in the same region.
+Virtual network peering is to supported between the networks in the same region.
+Global virtual network peering is also supported with the limitation described in the note below.

 Connect from on-premises

-You can also connect your on-premises application to SQL Managed Instance.
-SQL Managed Instance can only be accessed through a private IP address.
+You can also connect your on-premises application to SQL Managed Instance via virtual network (private IP address).
 In order to access it from on-premises, you need to make a site-to-site connection between the application and the SQL Managed Instance virtual network.
+For data access to your managed instance from outside a virtual network see Configure public endpoint in Azure SQL Managed Instance.

 There are two options for how to connect on-premises to an Azure virtual network: